BOBJORGANSAM/The-67-Group/README.md

 **Classification:** [Interactive Video Game]

 **Pitch:** [This is a fast-paced racing game using code.
-Players compete to set the best time while mastering dodging obstacles and finding speed boosts.
+Players must master dodging obstacles and finding speed boosts to win the game]

 ![Class Diagram](class-diagram.png)